fluentassertions/fluentassertions.autofac/CONTRIBUTING.md

 ## Writing Tests

-It is easy to write tests in `Autfac.TestingHelpers`.
+It is easy to write tests in `FluentAssertions.Autofac`.
 Test fixtures are located directly beside the code in classes ending with `_Should.cs`.

 ### 1. Find appropriate fixture
 Find where your issue would logically sit, i.e. find the class closest to your issue.